ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 [[algebraic topology|Algebraic topology]] techniques and intuitions developed along with [[persistent homology]] have been used to study neuronal morphologies.

-Additionally, the clustering algorithm [UMAP](https://umap-learn.readthedocs.io/en/latest/), commonly-used in computational biology to classify sequencing data, relies on [[fuzzy simplicial set]]s.
+Additionally, the clustering algorithm [UMAP](https://umap-learn.readthedocs.io/en/latest/), commonly-used in computational biology to classify sequencing data, relies on properties holding for [[fuzzy simplicial set]]s.
 For more detail, see the following blog post:

 * [[John Baez|JC Baez]], [The Category Theory Behind UMAP](https://johncarlosbaez.wordpress.com/2020/02/10/the-category-theory-behind-umap/), Azimuth

 ### Algebraic geometry

-The concept of [[singularity|singularities]], in algebraic geometry, has been used to model anatomic morphologies and behaviours.
+The concept of [[singularity|singularities]], in algebraic geometry, has been used to model anatomic morphologies and behaviors.

 ### References